Wright-Dunbar Village

 Wright State University Special Collections and Archives

-One of the few brick homes in the neighborhood is located at 30 S. Williams Street.
-Constructed post-1869, it was owned by Frank Hamburger, a gentleman who owned and operated a hardware store along West Third Street.
+One of the few brick homes in the neighborhood is located at 30 South Williams Street.
+Constructed post-1869, it was owned by Frank Hamburger, who owned and operated a hardware store along West Third Street.
 Rehabilitated by the city of Dayton, the home is now the location of the administrative offices of Dayton Aviation Heritage National Historical Park.

-The Queen Anne style house located at 803 West Fifth Street was the residence of Captain Robert H. Mallory, known for his relentless efforts on behalf of Dayton’s African-American community.
-Following his military service as a captain in World War I, Mallory served as Executive Director of the Linden Community Center for seventeen years, devoting his life to furthering the interests and quality of life of Dayton’s African-American community.
+The Queen Anne style house located at 803 West Fifth Street was the residence of Captain Robert H. Mallory, known for his relentless efforts on behalf of Dayton’s African American community.
+Following his military service as a captain in World War I, Mallory served as executive director of the Linden Community Center for seventeen years, devoting his life to furthering the interests and quality of life of Dayton’s Black community.

 Among the residential homes, are some commercial structures.
-At 907-915 West Fifth Street is one of the oldest African-American YMCA’s in the country.
+The building at 907-915 West Fifth Street was home to one of the oldest Black YMCAs in the country.
 Through the efforts of several leaders in the community, including Captain Robert Mallory, Edward T. Banks, and Dr. Lloyd Cox, this facility opened on New Year’s Day, 1928.
 In 1978, the YMCA relocated to a new facility on Dayton-Liberty Road.
 The building was rehabilitated in the 1990s, and it is currently the location of the Dayton Urban League.

 A long, two-story brick building and a stone sign in the front with name of the park on it.